-The name chosen by the youngsters, in an attempt to avoid the use of the Anglicism “football”, became intrinsically linked with the identity of the club: “Sevilla BALOMPIÉ” (during the initial months it was “España Balompié” wearing blue shirts and white shorts).
+The name chosen by the youngsters, in an attempt to avoid the use of the anglicism “football”, became intrinsically linked with the identity of the club: “Sevilla BALOMPIÉ” (during the initial months it was “España Balompié” wearing blue shirts and white shorts).
 The club was registered at the Government Offices on 1st February 1909.

-Soon “Balompié” team became known after winning the first Seville Cup in 1910; they went on to reclaim the trophy in 1911, 1912 and 1915.
-They took part in the first Andalusia Cup at the beginning of 1910 and were invited to participate in the Spanish Cup but declined for economic reasons.
+Soon, “Balompié” team became known after winning the first Seville Cup in 1910; they went on to reclaim the trophy in 1911, 1912 and 1915.
+They took part in the first Andalusia Cup at the beginning of 1910 and were invited to participate in the Spanish Cup, but declined for economic reasons.

-1930-1947: The Golden Age ad Collapse
+1930-1947: The Golden Age and Collapse

 By the early 30s the terms “Betis” and “Béticos” had replaced “Balompié” and “Balompedistas” in everyday conversations.
-And that Betis, Betis Balompié, wrote some of their most brilliant historic episodes in those first five years of the decade.
+And that Betis, Betis Balompié, wrote some of their most brilliant episodes ever in the first five years of the decade.
 In less than ten months Betis became the first southern club to get to the final of the Spanish Cup, and by way of a silver jubilee celebration they were proclaimed second division champions on 3rdApril 1932.
-Betis Balompié (without the “Real” during the Second Spanish Republic) was the first Andalusian club to ascend to the first division.
+Betis Balompié (without the “Real” during the Second Spanish Republic) was the first Andalusian club to promote to the first division.

 1947-1958: The "manquepierda" years (even when losing)

-Following their promotion to the Second Division few doubted their return to the First Division sooner or later.
+Following their promotion to the Second Division, few doubted their return to the First Division sooner or later.
 Still four years went by, then, on 1st June 1958 Real Betis Balompié was once again a First Division team.

-1958-1976: Light and Shadows
+1958-1976: Lights and Shadows

-In sporting terms they were also years to remember, the club remained in the First Division achieving third place in the table in 1964, obtaining the Carranza Trophy and Betis’ first participation in the Inter-Cities Fairs Cup.
-Just two years later, and ever faithful to their motto, el club suffered with the departure of Benito Villamarín after 10 years of leadership, the tragic death of André Aranda and relegation to the Second Division.
-The first “Euro Betis” was succeeded by “Curro Betis” that, like the bullfighter Curro Romero, were able to put on legendary performances in the ring followed by unexpected disasters; consecutive promotions and relegations made Betis the classic “elevator team”: returning to the First Division in 1967, relegation in 1968, promotion in 1971, relegation in 1973, promotion in 1974...
+In sporting terms, they were also years to remember.
+The club stayed in the First Division achieving third place in the table in 1964, obtaining the Carranza Trophy and Betis’ first participation in the Inter-Cities Fairs Cup.
+Just two years later, and ever faithful to their motto, the club saw the departure of Benito Villamarín after 10 years of leadership as chairman, the tragic death of André Aranda, and relegation to the Second Division.
+The first “Euro Betis” was followed by “Curro Betis” that, like the bullfighter Curro Romero, were able to put on legendary performances in the ring followed by unexpected disasters; consecutive promotions and relegations made Betis the classic “elevator team”: returning to the First Division in 1967, relegation in 1968, promotion in 1971, relegation in 1973, promotion in 1974...

-1977-1992: The King's Cup and the 80s
+1977-1992: Copa del Rey and the 80s

 1992-present: Real Betis Balompié, Public Limited Sports Company

-The sporting success achieved in this latest stage of development has been characterised by professionalization and Real Betis Balompié moving on in all social, economic and footballing areas.
-The objective is to adapt a historic football club to the 21st century with only one premise, ensure that Real Betis Balompié in all its facets is on the same level as its unrivalled fan base.Up
+The sporting success achieved in this latest stage of development has been characterised by professionalisation and Real Betis Balompié moving on in all social, economic, and footballing areas.
+The objective is to adapt a historic football club to the 21st century with only one goal, ensure that Real Betis Balompié in all its facets is on the same level as its unrivalled fan base.